- Home

 - Inc = A Checkbox.
 Check the box if the Supplier’s Price includes VAT.

 - Adj % = Type a number for the Adjustment that must be made.
-Adjustments can be negative (e.g. override commissions or discounts) or positive (e.g. to cover handling fees or landing costs).
+Adjustments can only be negative (e.g. to record override commissions or discounts).

 - Unit Price = Type the Supplier’s Unit Price for the item.